-If you’re considering uni, the good news is that it’s possible to balance study with your busy schedule.
-In fact, it’s easier than ever.
+If you’re considering starting uni, the good news is that it’s possible to balance study with your busy schedule.
+In fact, it’s easier now than ever.

 Here’s how to make it work.